apupneja/devsoc_collab/README.md

 # ProfStats Tool

-This is the repository of the ProfStats tool created as a part of a hackathon organised by DevSoc of BITS Pilani Goa Campus.
+This is the repository of the ProfStats, a tool created as a part of a hackathon organised by DevSoc of BITS Pilani Goa Campus.

 ## The problem